 Following is general information regarding ionization.

 Ionization eliminates pathogens, throughout the aircraft, by electronically creating positive (H+) and negative (OH-) ions from hydrogen and oxygen atoms in the water vapor present in the air.
 Pathogens infect a host by binding to sites on the cell membrane.
-Viruses expelled from a person through mucus or saliva are airborne aerosol form.
+Viruses expelled from a person through mucus or saliva are airborne in aerosol form.
 Ionization works by leveraging an electronic charge to create a high concentration of positive and negative ions.
 These ions travel through the air continuously binding to particles, which sets in motion a process of particle combination.
 As these particles become larger, they are eliminated from the air.

 Additionally, positive and negative ions have microbicidal effects on all pathogens, rendering the COVID-19 virus non-infectious, while neutralizing and removing other viruses, allergens, contaminates and even mold spores.
 The ions produce a natural reaction on the cell membrane of all pathogens so that they cannot reproduce and die.